lucasb-eyer/pydensecrf/README.md

 ### Compatibilities

-The `compatibility` argument can be any of the following:
+The `compat` argument can be any of the following:

 - A number, then a `PottsCompatibility` is being used.
 - A 1D array, then a `DiagonalCompatibility` is being used.